Introduction

 History of Coding Bootcamps

 The first coding bootcamps started sometime in 2012, addressing the need for more technical professionals.
-By 2013, around 30 different programs were available to those looking to pursue a career in programming.
-Today, this number continues to grow, with over 600 coding bootcamps available worldwide.
+By 2013, around 30 different programming bootcamp programs were available to those looking to pursue a career in software engineering or become junior software developers.
+Today, this number continues to grow, with over 600 coding bootcamp online and in-person programs available worldwide.

 What Is a Coding Bootcamp?

-A coding bootcamp is an intensive training program that helps individuals learn a wide range of valuable programming skills.
-It is a short-term course that serves as an alternative or supplement to a traditional college degree.
-Some of these bootcamps are specifically designed for people with little to no knowledge of coding, allowing them to learn practical skills that could help them pursue a career in the information technology industry.
+A coding bootcamp is an intensive training program that helps individuals learn a wide range of valuable coding skills.
+It is a short-term course that serves as an alternative or supplement to a traditional college degree in computer science.
+Some of these bootcamps are specifically designed for people with little to no technical background, allowing them to learn practical skills that could help them pursue a tech job in the software development field.

 How Do Coding Bootcamps Work?

-Unlike traditional computer science (CS) degrees that focus on a lot of theoretical aspects, coding bootcamps concentrate on practical skills that are relevant to the industry’s current needs.
-These courses condense all essential information into a relatively short program, allowing students to develop their professional expertise while maximizing their time.
-Depending on the program, coding bootcamps last from 12 to 40 weeks.
+Unlike traditional computer science degree programs that focus on a lot of theory and data structures, coding bootcamps concentrate on practical skills that are relevant to the job market’s current needs.
+These intensive programs condense all essential skills into a relatively short curriculum, allowing students to develop their coding abilities while maximizing their time.
+Depending on the program, programming bootcamp courses last from 12 to 40 weeks.

 How Is a Coding Bootcamp Different From a College Program?